 This 70s cream-rich Quiche Lorraine set the standard for the decade of the quiche that followed.
 In the 80s, Southern Living published more than 50 recipes for quiche, treating readers to a culinary world tour of our favorites.
 The highlights?
 Greek Spinach and Feta Quiche, Swiss Alpine Quiche, and Scandinavian Salmon Quiche inlaid with feathery springs of fresh dill.
 Not to be forgotten: 1987's cocktail brunch quichelets.
 This recipe is a fail-proof choice for brunch with the gals on Saturday or made as mini quiches for a ladies' luncheon.
-With crumbled bacon and plenty of Swiss cheese, this creamy quiche recipe never disappoints.
+With crumbled bacon and plenty of Swiss cheese on its ingredients list, this creamy Quiche Lorraine Recipe never disappoints.

 1/2 (14.1-ounce) package refrigerated pie crusts